Global-Local Self-Distillation for Visual Representation Learning: Results

 \subsection{Collapse of the similarity matching function}

 In general, self-supervised methods (even with a single global loss) are prone to mode collapse since they cannot use labels as targets for their outputs and instead have to bootstrap their own outputs during training.
 As such, a lot of care has to be put in the design of the training algorithm.
 In contrastive learning methods, a loss function with appropriate negative samples mitigates the issue \cite{pmlr-v119-chen20j}.
 Analogously in self-distillation methods, a careful tuning of the temperature parameters in the centering and sharpening trick is required \cite{dino}.
 In a dual global-local objective framework, collapse can also occur at the local level.
 Collapse at the local level can happen when using the \texttt{Similarity} setting proposed in \cite{esvit}.
+Such failure cases are shown in the appendix.
+Due to the nature of the backbone, collapse at the local level implies collapse at the global level.
+That is because the global-representation $\glob = \bar{f}(\im)$ is a direct function of the dense representation $\dense$ i.e. $\glob = g(\dense)$ with $g$ an average pooling layer or attention layer.
+When collapse occurs (both global and local), we get that $\nabla_{\im} \bar{f}(\im) \approx \boldsymbol{0}$.
+That is, the model discards all information from the input image $\im$ leading to downstream evaluations close to a random accuracy of $\frac{1}{nb\_class}$ as can be seen in some entries of the \texttt{Similarity} column of \Cref{table:trained_on_multiple}.

-Such failure cases are shown in \Cref{fig:collapse_esvit} (see appendix for more).
-If collapse of the matching function occurs during training, the method cannot recover because $\mathcal{L}_L^{sim}$ is enforced making the collapse even worse.
-The \texttt{Geometric} setting avoids this issue by construction.
+If collapse of the matching function occurs, the method cannot recover because $\mathcal{L}_L^{sim}$ is enforced making the collapse even worse.
+The \texttt{Geometric} setting avoids this issue by construction leading to a more robust training.